 Cycling is a very economic way of getting around and it’s important you keep your bike safe.

-When buying a bike; make sure you budget for a good quality lock and chain, preferably a Gold rated D lock to make it as secure as possible.
-It’s also a good idea to take out insurance and register your bike on www.immobilise.com
+When buying a bike; make sure you budget for a good quality lock, preferably a Gold rated D lock to make it secure and deter opportunistic thieves.
+It’s also a good idea to take out insurance and register your bike on immobilise.com

 Once you have your new bike it should be stored in a secure shed, garage or other immovable object.
 You should keep it out of public view and keep it locked up even at home.